flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 #### Entering runway
 Before we start rolling we visually check that no other aircraft is on final approach.
 We can also use TCAS on the ND to check for aircraft in the vicinity.

-If everything is clear we release the parking brake and slowly roll onto the runway in the direction of take off and come to a stop on the runway's center line.
+If everything is clear we release the parking brake and slowly roll onto the runway in the direction of takeoff and come to a stop on the runway's center line.

-There is also a *rolling start* where we would not stop but directly apply thrust for take off once we are straight on the runway.
+There is also a *rolling start* where we would not stop but directly apply thrust for takeoff once we are straight on the runway.
 But, as a beginner, a full stop is recommended, so we can double-check everything.

 When we reached our starting point we stop and set the parking brakes.

 ![image](../assets/takeoff-climb-cruise/Line_up.png "Aircraft at starting point on the runway")

-If we were only cleared for "line up" we wait here until we get clearance for *take off*.
+If we were only cleared to "line up" we wait here until we get clearance to *take off*.

-This concludes *line up*.
+This concludes *Lineup*.

 ---

-### 2. Take off
+### 2. Takeoff
 **Situation:**

-- Aircraft is on runway and fully setup for take off as per previous chapters.
+- Aircraft is on runway and fully setup for takeoff as per previous chapters.

-After ATC has given clearance for take off we can actually start our roll.
+After ATC has given clearance for takeoff we can actually start our roll.

 #### Preparation and "Below the line" checklist post-T.O.-clearance
 After ATC (Tower) gives clearance to "line up" or "take off" we are allowed to enter the runway.

-- "Line up" means that we roll onto the runway and stop at our starting point.
-We __MUST__ wait for ATC to give us "take off clearance" before we can continue.
+- To "line up" means that we roll onto the runway and stop at our starting point.
+We __MUST__ wait for ATC to give us "takeoff clearance" before we can continue.

-- "Cleared for take off" means we are allowed to actually start the take off when aligned with the runway.
+- "Cleared for takeoff" means we are allowed to actually start the takeoff when aligned with the runway.

-Shortly before we start our take off roll we do the following steps:
+Shortly before we start our takeoff roll we do the following steps:

 - Check PACKS as required<br/>
   (some airlines take off with Packs OFF to allow more power to thrust and save fuel - not necessarily required)